Inguinal Hernia

 A hernia can develop in the first few months after the baby is born because of a persistence of the communicating channel between the abdomen and scrotum (processus vaginalis).
 As a male fetus grows and develops during pregnancy, the testicles develop in the abdomen and then move through a channel called the processus vaginalis into the scrotum.
 The processus vaginalis is located in an area called the inguinal canal.
 Shortly after the baby is born, the channel through the inguinal canal closes, preventing the testicles from moving back into the abdomen.
 If this area does not close off completely, a loop of intestine can move into the inguinal canal and scrotum through this open channel.

-Although girls do not have testicles, they do have an inguinal canal, so they can develop hernias in this area as well.
+Although girls do not have testicles, they have an inguinal canal, so they can also develop hernias in this area.

 Who Is at Risk for Developing a Hernia?